Suraj0950/Suraj0950/README.md

 - 👋 Hi, I’m @Suraj Kumar
-- 👀 I’m interested in Web Developer
+- 👀 I’m interested in Web Developer/Software Developer/UI-UX Designing
-- 🌱 I’m currently learning full stack Web Develloper.
+- 🌱 I’m currently learning Javascript .

 <!---
 Suraj0950/Suraj0950 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.